AbdullahMohammadKhan/Interactive_Portfolio_Project/README.md

 ## Disclaimer :

 I'm like `Jack of all trades but master of none`.
 Also this repositorie started out like a project for learning Github.
-Please don't misunderstood it for showing my skill.
+Please don't misunderstand it for showing my skill.
 ***

 ## About me